-Emergency Preparedness and Assisting with Medical Emergencies / Career Development and Life Skills end of the lesson, students will be accustomed to preparing for the interview process including a development a portfolio, cover letter, and resume.
+Emergency Preparedness and Assisting with Medical Emergencies / Career Development and Life Skills

+Students will understand CPR and how to completely handle emergency situations in this lesson.
+They will learn how to prepare the office for an emergency.
+At the end of the lesson, students will be accustomed to preparing for the interview process including a development a portfolio, cover letter, and resume.
 They will be familiar with many sources to pursue for a job.